-The Student Success Coach is pivotal in facilitating students' academic, personal, and social development as they transition in, through and beyond Fleming College.
-As such, the Student Success Coach provides a combination of prescriptive, proactive and developmental advising methods to ensure students are successful throughout their college career, from their first semester through to graduation.
+The Student Success Advisor is pivotal in facilitating students' academic, personal, and social development as they transition in, through and beyond Fleming College.
+As such, the Student Success Advisor provides a combination of prescriptive, proactive and developmental advising methods to ensure students are successful throughout their college career, from their first semester through to graduation.

-The Student Success Coach connects regularly with their cohort of students, following a communication plan that involves live (in-person, virtual meeting, phone call, etc.) and passive (email, SMS, portal, etc.) connection points to ensure students' success throughout their time at Fleming.
-The Student Success Coach reports to the Director, Student & Academic Experience and works collaboratively with other College departments and staff to provide holistic student support, ensuring a seamless experience.
-They also have a functional relationship to Student Life to ensure a partnered campus-wide approach towards operational effectiveness and efficiency.
+The Student Success Advisor connects regularly with their cohort of students, following a communication plan that involves live (in-person, virtual meeting, phone call, etc.) and passive (email, SMS, portal, etc.) connection points to ensure students' success throughout their time at Fleming.
+The Student Success Advisor works collaboratively with other College departments and staff to ensure that students understand how to navigate the College's processes and procedures to ensure a seamless student experience.